G3 SunCatcher Pontoon Boat Review (From an Owner)

 Yamaha acquired Century and Skeeter boat companies (now known primarily for their fiberglass hull bass boats) in 1995.

-At the time, Skeeter made both fiberglass and aluminum hull boats, so Yamaha acquired G3 boats in 1997 and G3 became their aluminum arm, and Skeeter focused on fiberglass exclusively.
+At the time, Skeeter made both fiberglass and aluminum-hull boats, so Yamaha acquired G3 boats in 1997.
+G3 became Yamaha's aluminum arm, and Skeeter focused exclusively on fiberglass.

 Another reason for the division was that Yamaha did not want to damage the Skeeter brand by creating less expensive fishing boats, so it used the G3 name for this line.